 Roof Is Starting to Sag

 A sagging roofline is a red flag.
 It could mean long-term moisture damage or a structural issue beneath the surface.
 This isn’t something to delay—left unchecked, it can lead to collapse.
-In most cases, sagging means it’s time to bring in roofing experts for a major repair or replacement.
+In most cases, sagging means it’s time to bring in roofing contractors for a major repair or replacement.

 Daylight in the Attic